SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

 * Ability 1: Warcry
   * Generates a bit of Rage
   * Apply a minor defense debuff to nearby enemies
+  * Has a chance to Challenge each affected enemy
 * Ability 1 Alternate: Enter Rage
   * Can only be used when rage is at least half full
   * Grants a buff that:
     * rapidly depletes rage resource and ends when depleted
     * *doubles* Agility and Dexterity from both allocation and class bonus
-      * a massive movement and attack speed boost
+      * a massive movement and attack speed boost + decreases ability cooldowns
     * downside: player takes 50% more damage
 * Ability 2: Unrelenting
   * Life cannot be reduced below 1 for 5 seconds (cannot die)